GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/feeding-data-to-blocks-in-the-editor/en.md

 ...you can also create your own internal endpoint.
 Check out guide [Creating Custom Internal Endpoints for Blocks](https://gatographql.com/guides/config/creating-custom-internal-endpoints-for-blocks/) to learn how to do it.

+Alternatively, you can pre-define Persisted Queries and retrieve data from them (instead of from an endpoint).
+Check out how the client code (explained below) differs, in guide [Connecting to the GraphQL server from a client](https://gatographql.com/guides/intro/connecting-to-the-graphql-server-from-a-client/#heading-executing-persisted-queries).

 </div>

 ## Connecting via `fetch`